Birgitta Eder: Career

 Eder held an APART-Stipendum (Austrian Programme for Advanced Research and Technology) at the Austrian Academy of Sciences from 1998 until 2000.
 In 1997, she participated in the German Archaeological Institute excavation at Olympia.
 From 2001 until 2007, she continued to work as a researcher at the Mycenaean Commission of the Austrian Academy of Sciences.
-In 2007, she joined the department of Classical Archaeology of the Institute of Archaeological Science at the University of Freiberg.
+In 2007, she joined the department of Classical Archaeology of the Institute of Archaeological Science at the University of Freiburg.
 In 2013, she returned to the Austrian Academy of Sciences, where she worked as a researcher in the Institute for Oriental and European Archaeology, and from 2014 was the director of the Mycenaean Aegean research group.
 In 2018, she was awarded a habilitation at TU Darmstadt for the work Elis und Olympia: Die Genese zweier Zentren einer Landschaft ("Elis and Olympia: Genesis of two centres of a landscape").
 In the same year, she was a visiting fellow at Merton College, Oxford.

 Since 2019, Eder has been the director of the Austrian Archaeological Institute at Athens.
 She is project leader for excavations at Kakovatos and Kleidi-Samikon (with the Ephorate of Antiquities in Elis, co-director Erofili Kolia) in the Peloponnese.

 In February 2020, she gave the Denys Haynes Memorial Lecture at the British Museum.